vjxxxsec/polling_app/Readme.md

 App Actions:

-Action                           Desc
-Signup	        User can provide the details and create the username and password Login	        User can provide username and password to login Poll creation	After logging in user can create the poll and give the options to select Vote in poll	User can vote for the available polls Logout	        User can logout from the application
+Signup	      :    User can provide the details and create the username and password Login	      :   User can provide username and password to login Poll creation :	After logging in user can create the poll and give the options to select Vote in poll  :	User can vote for the available polls Logout	      :  User can logout from the application

 NOTE:
      —> User can control the lifetime of poll.